 - Washing hands after a visit to the bathroom.

 These are all healthy habits that children need to learn and adopt.

 More Quality Family Time

-When all family members do part of the family chores (such as putting dirty clothes in the wash and tidying rooms) then less of the burden falls on the parents.
-As their time frees up they are able to spend more quality time with the kids.
+When all family members do part of the family chores (such as putting dirty clothes in the wash and tidying rooms), then less of the burden falls on the parents.
+As their time frees up, they can spend more quality time with the kids.
 They are also in a better mood to do so.
-When you are constantly nagging your kids or resenting the fact that they don’t do anything to contribute to the family you tend to spend less quality time with them and don’t enjoy being with them as much as you could.
+When you are constantly nagging your kids or resenting the fact that they don’t do anything to contribute to the family, you tend to spend less quality time with them and don’t enjoy being with them as much as you could.

-Many daily routines include some family time such as eating a meal as a family or one-on-one time such as a bedtime story.
-Routines are not only related to such daily chores but also how families spend free time, holidays or celebrate events such as birthdays.
-These family routines convey a message to your children about what is important to your family and values that you emphasize.
+Many daily routines include some family time, such as eating a meal as a family, or one-on-one time, such as reading a bedtime story.
+Routines are not only related to such daily chores but also how families spend free time, holidays, or celebrate events such as birthdays.
+These family routines convey a message to your children about what is important to your family and the values that you emphasize.
 This helps develop a sense of belonging in families and strengthens relationships between family members.